replace

 -E, --use-env

-Automatically populate any remaining variables from their corresponding environment variables.
-This is a broader version of
+Automatically populates any remaining variables from their corresponding environment variables (e.g.,

 -i, --interactive